 Don’t panic yet.
 It’s important you observe the size of clots and when they occur.
 Furthermore, you should monitor the length of your period too.

-A normal menstrual period will last for a maximum of seven days.
-This implies that, if your period is now lasting longer than usual, it could be a sign of something wrong.
+For most women, a normal menstrual period will last between 2 and 7 days.
+This implies that, if your period is now lasting longer than usual for you, or more than 7 days, it could be a sign of something wrong.

-Also, if you notice golf-sized blood clots coming from your vagina, surely, something is not okay.
-Quickly inform your doctor.
+Also, if you notice big blood clots coming from your vagina (bigger than a grape or coin), or you are changing pads every 1–2 hours, surely, something is not okay.
+Quickly inform your doctor, as this level of bleeding can cause anemia and may need treatment.

 2. Uterine fibroid